 Andrew Hamilton Schooled Bill Cosby on What Constitutes Libel and Defamation

 Between 1732 and 1736, Sir William Cosby (yes, his name was Bill Cosby) was the British head-honcho of New York.
-Billy was not well liked; people thought he rigged the 1734 elections (some things never change) and siphoned tax dollars for personal use.
+Billy was not well liked; people thought he rigged the 1734 elections and siphoned tax dollars for personal use.

 Unfortunately for ole’ Cosby, not quite.

-Benjamin Franklin heard about the situation and wasn’t impressed.
-So, he convinced his buddy, Andrew Hamilton, to represent Pete Zenger.
+Benjamin Franklin heard about the situation; he wasn’t impressed.
+So, Ben convinced his buddy, Andrew Hamilton, to represent Pete Zenger.

 In those days, you were guilty until proven innocent.
-Moreover, to win, Hamilton had to convince the jury that the defamation laws needed to change.
+Moreover, to win, Hamilton had to convince the jury that the defamation laws needed changing.
 So, the fact that he won, was, and still is, impressive.

 How did Hamilton win this seminal case in the history of US defamation law?
 He argued that truth should be an absolute defense against libel charges — a judicial principle that still applies today.